 Finally, you need to be sure that the data is reliable.
 Nielsen is often rapped for being late in delivering its data.
 Late is not the worst data can be: data providers frequently have outages and you need resilience in your data strategy to cope with this.

 No one wants food poisoning.
-When Nielsen's Florida data was late in March due to a power outage, people complained, but it was eventually published.
+When a power outage in Florida delayed the release of Nielsen ratings by several days back in 2017,, people complained, but it was eventually published.
 If you're taking data to your client claiming that nobody watched their competitor’s commercial, you had better be sure there wasn’t an outage at your data provider during that period.
-It’s better that you wait for your sushi and getting it in perfect condition than getting it on time but far from fresh.
+It’s better that you wait for your sushi and get it in perfect condition than getting it on time but far from fresh.

 Leave raw data to the sushi masters